tomesm/MIMS/docs/2_ArchitectureVision.md

 # 2. Architecture Vision

 The Mars Immigration System aims to provide a seamless, secure, and efficient process for managing the immigration of passengers arriving at Mars colonies.
-The system will be built on a microservices architecture, utilizing Kubernetes and Python to ensure scalability, flexibility, and maintainability.
+The system will be built on a microservices architecture, utilizing local Kubernetes cluster to ensure scalability, flexibility, and maintainability.

 ## 2.1 Goals and Objectives